 Twenty years ago, the Love Hangover tradition began in Raleigh, North Carolina, and is now held in five cities, in two countries, each year on the evening after Valentine's Day.
-This is year five for The Love Hangover in Toronto (the only Canadian venue), where singers are paired with three or four others, for a daisy chain of duets and surprising combos and styles.
+This is year five for The Love Hangover in Toronto (the only Canadian venue), where singers are paired with four others, for a daisy chain of duets and surprising combos and styles.
 LH favourites Ted Hawkins, Shelby Lamb and James Clark return with their sweet sultry rockin sounds, and are joined by jazzy newbies Sam Broverman, Whitney Ross-Barris and Ilana Waldston (founder of Recollectiv, which will receive proceeds from this year's show.)
 Zebulun Barnow (who brought the show to Toronto) co-hosts with Beverly Taft and romantic rhythm section Victor Bateman (bass & vocals) and Tania Gill (piano & vocals).
 There'll be jazz, country, pop, rock, and more on the roster.
 A great night of entertainment, and all for a good cause too!

 As a kid in Chicago, ZEBULUN BARNOW started on piano and violin but switched to drums at age 8.
 As a teenager he began playing guitar, writing songs and playing punk, rock and originals in bands, moving on to insurgent country and electronica in his twenties.
 He toured much of the USA with those projects, and produced dozens of collections of his own original music.
 For ten years Zebulun performed with Blue Man Group, playing on Chapman stick, electric zither, bass guitar, electric guitar and percussion.
 In 2015 he and his wife (cellist Amber Walton-Amar) moved to Toronto where they perform together as Amber & Zebulun.
 Zebulun is responsible for bringing The Love Hangover to Toronto, and we are grateful.